Club: Fortuna Düsseldorf 1895 | Opening: 2004 | Capacity: 54,600 (9,917 standing)

 If you have a bit more time to spare, staying in Düsseldorf’s very fine city centre may be more enjoyable though.
 There is a wide range of hotels that come in all pricing categories.

-Tickets for Fortuna Düsseldorf matches can be bought online, by phone +49 (0) 1805 633 337, at the Fan-Shop at the Paul-Janes-Stadion (Flinger Broich 87), or at the tourist offices at the Hauptbahnhof and the Marktplatz 6 in the historic centre .
+Tickets for Fortuna Düsseldorf matches can be bought online, by phone +49 (0) 1805 633 337, at the Fan-Shop at the Paul-Janes-Stadion (Flinger Broich 87), or at one of the other sales points (e.g. at the tourist offices at the Hauptbahnhof and the Marktplatz 6 in the historic centre).

 A ticket for the standing terrace costs €13.00.
 Seats range in price from €17.00 for one at the upper corners to €46.00 for a central seat at the main stand.